-Leaving the Bladed Beach, spirits are low despite their success at recuing Lucien from his captors.
-Marjorie’s death seems to have affected everyone including their cleric who performed two funerals for her.
+Leaving the Bladed Beach, spirits are low despite their success at rescuing Lucien from his captors.
+Marjorie’s death seems to have affected everyone, including their cleric, who inexplicitly performed two funerals.

 Sailing North towards Miranda to deliver spices, the Rat Sack and crew stay within visible distance of shore as they have no navigator to guide them on the open ocean.
 They enter a squall that turns into a storm and head towards where they think the Skyhorn Lighthouse would be located.